MileHacker Logo

 Industrial and Military Heritage

 Naval Air Station West is an active military base with a long history.
 Its presence highlights the island's ongoing military significance.
-Dry Tortugas National Park contains Fort Jefferson, a massive 19th-century coastal fortress.
+Dry Tortugas National Park contains Fort Jefferson, a very large 19th-century coastal fortress.

 Special Exhibits